clicon/clixon-controller/FAQ.md

 connection open
 ```

-## What abut the directory structure?
+## What about the directory structure?

 In a typical installation, the main configuration file is in `/usr/local/etc/clixon/controller.xml`.
 All other directories are stated in this configure file.
 Extra config files are loaded after the main in alphabetical order are placed in the `/usr/local/etc/clixon/controller/` directory.
 This is useful for adding and overriding the default config.